Finnish name: Surnames

 Finland has three predominant surname traditions: the West Finnish, the East Finnish and that of the Swedish nobility, clergy, bourgeoisie and military.
 Until the early 20th century, Finland was a predominantly agrarian society and the names of West Finns were based on their association with a particular area, farm, or homestead (e.g. Jaakko Jussila 'Jaakko from the place of Jussi').
 Farm names typically had the suffix -la, -lä, i.e. "(place) of", and could refer to the husband (like Jussila) or describe the location (e.g. Isoaho 'large clearing').
 This name could change every time the person moved to a different farm.
 Multiple names could be recorded in documents, such that for example Pentti Jussila l.
 Penttilä would be a person named Pentti who had moved from Jussila farm to Penttilä farm.
 Also, even if one had a surname, one would still be better known by the farm name.
 Farm names, patronyms and village names could be used to disambiguate between different people, but they were not true inherited surnames.
 For example, in Aleksis Kivi's novel Seven Brothers (1870) the character Juhani was officially summoned as Juhani Juhanin-poika Jukola, Toukolan kylästä, in English 'Juhani, son of Juhani, from Jukola farm, Toukola village'.

 On the other hand, the East Finnish surname tradition dates back to the 13th century.
 There, the Savonians pursued slash-and-burn agriculture which necessitated moving several times during a person's lifetime.
 This in turn required the families to have surnames, which were in wide use among the common folk as early as the 13th century.
 By the mid-16th century, the East Finnish surnames had become hereditary.
 Typically, the oldest East Finnish surnames were formed from the first names of the patriarchs of the families (e.g. Ikävalko, Termonen, Pentikäinen).
 In the 16th, 17th and 18th centuries, new names were most often formed by adding the place name of the former or current place of residence (e.g., Puumalainen < "of Puumala").

-In the East Finnish tradition, women carried the family name of their fathers in feminine form indicated by the -tar suffix (e.g. Puumalatar < Puumalainen).
+In the East Finnish tradition, women carried the family name of their fathers in feminine form indicated by the -tar/-tär suffix (e.g.Karhunen ~ Karhutar < Karhunen tytär ("Karhunen's daughter")).
 By the 19th century, this practice fell into disuse due to the influence of Western European surname tradition.
 Also, women did not change their surnames with marriage.